Historia Mundum

 Lincoln also supported broader national economic development through government investment in infrastructure and a national banking system.
 His belief in an active federal role implied a plan to rebuild Southern infrastructure and more fully integrate it into the national economy.
 Had he lived, Reconstruction under Lincoln may have placed greater emphasis on economic opportunity for freedpeople and structural modernization of the South, goals that were later unevenly pursued.

-Socially, Lincoln had made significant progress toward dismantling slavery.
-The Emancipation Proclamation began the process, and his support for the Thirteenth Amendment was instrumental in securing its passage, permanently abolishing slavery in the United States.
-Over time, Lincoln’s views on the rights of freedpeople, especially in terms of voting, evolved.
+Socially, Lincoln had made substantial progress toward dismantling slavery.
+The Emancipation Proclamation began the process, and his support for the Thirteenth Amendment was instrumental in securing its passage.
+That amendment permanently abolished slavery in the United States.
+Over time, Lincoln’s views on the rights of freedpeople, especially voting, evolved.
 In his final public address, he expressed support for limited Black suffrage, particularly for educated African Americans and Black Union soldiers.
-He also privately advocated for enfranchising African Americans as a means of securing their rights once federal troops withdrew, recognizing the ballot as their primary defense.
+Lincoln increasingly recognized the ballot as a practical defense for freedpeople once federal troops withdrew.

-Additionally, in March 1865, Lincoln signed the law creating the Freedmen’s Bureau.
-This agency was tasked with assisting newly freed African Americans and displaced whites by providing essentials like food, shelter, and education, as well as helping with labor contracts.
-The establishment of the Freedmen’s Bureau marked a major federal initiative to address the social upheaval caused by emancipation and to support the transition from slavery to freedom.
+In March 1865, Lincoln signed the law creating the Freedmen’s Bureau.
+This agency provided food, shelter, education, and labor-contract help to newly freed African Americans and displaced whites.
+The establishment of the Freedmen’s Bureau marked a major federal initiative.
+It addressed the social upheaval caused by emancipation and supported the transition from slavery to freedom.
 Lincoln’s efforts laid a foundation for Reconstruction policies that aimed to offer African Americans some degree of protection and assistance, though the full realization of these goals would remain contested after his death.

 Andrew Johnson’s Administration (1865-1869)

 Andrew Johnson became president following Lincoln’s assassination and faced the challenge of overseeing Reconstruction.
-A Southern Democrat loyal to the Union, Johnson promoted lenient policies toward the former Confederacy and showed little regard for the rights of newly freed African Americans.
-He quickly implemented a plan for “Restoration” that allowed Southern states to rejoin the Union after nullifying secession, ratifying the Thirteenth Amendment, and repudiating Confederate debts.
+Johnson promoted lenient policies toward the former Confederacy.
+He showed little regard for the rights of newly freed African Americans.
+A Southern Democrat loyal to the Union, he quickly implemented a plan for “Restoration.”
+It allowed Southern states to rejoin the Union after nullifying secession, ratifying the Thirteenth Amendment, and repudiating Confederate debts.
 He granted amnesty to most white Southerners and issued numerous pardons, even to wealthy ex-Confederates.
 This allowed many former Confederate leaders to return to power, which alarmed Republicans in Congress.

 Tensions escalated between Johnson and Congress as he vetoed legislation aimed at protecting freedpeople, including an extension of the Freedmen’s Bureau and the Civil Rights Act of 1866.
 Congress overrode these vetoes, asserting its legislative authority.
 Despite Johnson’s opposition, Congress passed the Fourteenth Amendment, guaranteeing citizenship and equal protection under the law.
-As Johnson encouraged Southern states to reject it and as Black Codes emerged to control African Americans, Republicans intensified their efforts to take over the power.
+Johnson encouraged Southern states to reject it, while Black Codes emerged to control African Americans.
+Consequently, Republicans intensified their efforts to take control of Reconstruction policy.
 The Reconstruction Acts of 1867 placed the South under military control and required new constitutions and Black male suffrage before readmission.
-This power struggle culminated in Johnson’s impeachment in 1868 for violating the Tenure of Office Act.
+This power struggle culminated in Johnson’s impeachment in 1868.
 He narrowly avoided removal but was politically weakened.

 Economically, Johnson’s policies allowed the reestablishment of a system resembling slavery.
 Southern states enacted Black Codes to limit African Americans’ freedoms and economic independence.
 Freedmen were subjected to restrictive labor laws and denied meaningful land access.
-The Freedmen’s Bureau attempted to assist with education, labor contracts, and basic needs, but faced severe limitations and lacked Johnson’s support.
-Efforts to provide land to freedpeople, such as through the Southern Homestead Act, failed due to poor land quality and lack of resources.
-Johnson’s pardons also restored confiscated lands to ex-Confederates, undermining earlier redistribution efforts.
-Sharecropping became widespread, trapping African Americans in economic dependency and reducing their ability to assert political and social rights.
+The Freedmen’s Bureau attempted to assist with education, labor contracts, and basic needs.
+It faced severe limitations and lacked Johnson’s support.
+Efforts to provide land to freedpeople through the Southern Homestead Act also failed.
+Poor land quality and lack of resources made the law weak in practice.
+Johnson’s pardons restored confiscated lands to ex-Confederates, undermining earlier redistribution efforts.
+Sharecropping trapped many African Americans in economic dependency and weakened their political independence.

 This sepia-toned engraving depicts the interior of a Freedmen’s Bureau office in Memphis during Reconstruction, likely in the mid-1860s.
 On the right side of the image, a white Union officer, seated at a desk, speaks with a white man in civilian attire.
 The officer wears a military uniform with buttons and epaulets and is engaged in some form of administrative or judicial review.
 The civilian man is slightly hunched, seated directly across from the officer, looking tense.
 Another white man, seated more casually on the left, with legs stretched and a hat on his knee, appears to be a party to the discussion, possibly as a witness or co-claimant.
 In the background, a line of Black men, most of whom wear working clothes, hats, and coats, wait to be seen.
 Some lean in attentively; others converse quietly among themselves.
 The office is modest, with shelves filled with books and papers in the background, reinforcing the bureaucratic function of the space.
 The drawing emphasizes the power imbalance between freedmen and the formal authority figures while illustrating the Bureau’s role in mediating disputes, labor contracts, and legal protections for freed African Americans.
 The style is realistic and journalistic, typical of period illustrations in publications like Harper’s Weekly.